 - Buttock Song.
-A figure is being crushed by a giant lute.
-On his backside we see a four-line musical staff that appears to have been tattooed into the skin.
+Secular music was associated with lust which was referred to as the 'music of the flesh'.
+On the left, we see a figure is being crushed by a giant lute and another impaled by harp strings.
+The crushed figure has a four-line musical staff tattooed into the skin.
 Today, musical scores are written on a five-line staff.
-So it's always been a complete mystery what the musical notes on the buttocks might have sounded like.
-Several musical historians have attempted a transcription into modern musical notation. - Diobolical bird on potty chair.
+So it's always been a mystery what the musical notes on the buttocks might have sounded like.
+Several musical historians have attempted a transcription into modern musical notation.
+One transcribed it into modern notation assuming the second line is C which was common for chants of this period. - Diabolical bird on potty chair.
 In hell, the owl again makes its appearance, now acting like a demon from a nightmare.
 With a pot on its head and jugs for shoes, it is sitting on a giant potty chair.
 Human bodies are being consumed and excreted simultaneously.
 To go straight into the sewer.
 In mediaeval days, the river running through the heart of 's-Hertogenbosch was an open sewer.
 Its stench pervaded the streets of the city.
 Only the very rich could afford a 'closet' perched above the river where they could relieve themselves in private.
 Ordinary people would defecate straight into the river.
 The elegant potty chair painted by Bosch would only be found in the homes of the city's wealthiest.
-After his marriage with Aleid, he would become one of them.
+After his marriage, he would become one of them.
 And most likely a similar chair took pride of place in his home.
 On the edge of the sewer we see three figures.
-One rich 'stinker' is pooping coins.
+One rich 'stinker' is excreting coins.
 The figure right next to him is throwing up.
 Bosch had made an earlier painting themed on the seven sins.
 Could it be he is depicting gluttony and greed here?